Chart Color Schemes

 Newcastle - Cooks Hill has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 55 projects that could impact this region.
-Major initiatives include East End Newcastle, Dairy Farmers Towers, The Store Newcastle, and Pottery Lane Residential Development - Newcastle.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 55 projects likely impacting the region.
+Notable ones include East End Newcastle, Dairy Farmers Towers, The Store Newcastle, and Pottery Lane Residential Development - Newcastle.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.